-1. New open space should be well designed; appropriately located; functionally sized and suitably diverse to meet different recreational needs in accordance with criteria set out in Supplementary Guidance SG13 'Open Space and New Development'.

-- 2. Where appropriate, financial contributions to off-site provision, upgrading, and maintenance may be sought as a full or partial alternative to direct onsite provision.
+- 1. New open space should be well designed; appropriately located; functionally sized and suitably diverse to meet different recreational needs in accordance with criteria set out in Supplementary Guidance SG13 'Open Space and New Development'. - 2.
+Where appropriate, financial contributions to off-site provision, upgrading, and maintenance may be sought as a full or partial alternative to direct on-site provision.
 The circumstances under which financial contributions will be sought and the mechanism for determining the required financial contribution is set out in Supplementary Guidance SG13 'Open Space and New Development'. - 3.
-Arrangements must be made for the appropriate management and maintenance of new open space. - 7a.21 The submitted illustrative masterplan indicates areas of landscaping and green space including a centrally located open space area and strategic open space to the south of the site with a play area.
-The masterplan also shows structure planting, a green corridor and enhancement of core paths running through the site.
-The requirements for open space are set out in SG13 'Open space and New Development'.
-The provision of open space, to satisfy the SG, would be considered further at detailed planning stage, but compliance with the general principles of the masterplan would be expected. - 7a.22 Falkirk Council's Open Space Strategy identifies Bo'ness as being well provided for in terms of open space, scoring above the Council average in every measure.
+Arrangements must be made for the appropriate management and maintenance of new open space. - 7a.23 The submitted indicative site layout plan indicates areas of landscaping and green space including passive and active open space.
+The indicative proposals also show structure planting, a green corridor and enhancement of paths running through the site.
+The requirements for open space are set out in SG13 'Open Space and New Development'.
+The provision of open space, to satisfy the SG, would be considered further at detailed planning stage, but compliance with the general principles of the masterplan would be expected. - 7a.24 Falkirk Council's Open Space Strategy identifies Bo'ness as being well provided for in terms of open space, scoring above the Council average in every measure.
 It is considered that the passive and active open space requirements, generated by development, should be located on the site.
-However, open space requirements would be secured in a Section 75 Planning Obligation attached to any grant of planning permission in principle, to ensure that contributions could be sought if a detailed proposal did not did not achieve all of the open space requirements generated by development, on site. - 7a.23 Policy INF05 Education and New Housing Development states:-
+However, open space requirements would be secured in a Section 75 Planning Obligation attached to any grant of planning permission in principle, to ensure that contributions could be sought if a detailed proposal did not achieve all of the open space requirements generated by development, on site. - 7a.25 Policy INF05 Education and New Housing Development states:-